Breast-Feeding - How to Breast-Feed

 needs rousing or has fed long enough.

-To learn more about babies' feeding patterns, see Feeding and Diapering Habits.
+To learn more about your baby's feeding needs, see Feeding Patterns.